-Researchers find new strategy to combat bacterial infectionsJanuary 29th, 2014 in Diseases, Conditions, Syndromes /
+Researchers find new strategy to combat bacterial infectionsJanuary 29, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Increasing numbers of bacteria are developing antibiotic resistance.
 This forms a significant challenge in the battle against bacterial infections.
 Alvin Lo and Han Remaut (VIB/Vrije Universiteit Brussel) have identified a chemical substance with the potential of acting as a new drug to treat bacterial infections, particularly urinary tract infections.
 In contrast to the most popular antibiotics, this candidate drug does not destroy pathogenic bacteria, but rather disarms them.
 The benefit of this new strategy is that other (useful) bacteria are unharmed and there is a lower risk of the development and spread of resistance by bacteria.

 Han Remaut (VIB/Vrije Universiteit Brussel): "It gives great satisfaction to see that years of fundamental research can result in a new strategy for the treatment of bacterial infections.
 Instead of killing the pathogenic bacteria, we have disarmed them; an approach with possible benefits compared to the current antibiotics."

 Attachment of bacteria: a necessary evil in the pathogenic process